abhi-vellala/titanic_problem_logistic_regression/README.md

-# Titanic Problem using Logistic Pegression
+# Titanic Problem using Logistic Regression

 ## In this model, the surviours are predicted in the titanic shipwreck based on type of passengers with multiple variables as predictors